GetSimpl/simpl-android-maven-repo/README.md

 # Simpl Android SDK

+## Version 1.0.8 Release Notes
+1. onCancelled callback is removed from the listener
+2. Automatic closing of the confirmation page is added.
+The default time is 3 seconds.

 ## Version 1.0.7 Release Notes
 1. onCancelled callback is deprecated now.
 That code block will never be called during the SDK flow.